donaldshen/mobile-portfolio/README.md

 ## Part 1: Optimize PageSpeed Insights score for index.html
 - Used html tag like `async` and attribute `media` as many as I could.
 Check them in index.html.
 I added comments with 'opt:' above them.

 - Used gulp to inline css, minify js/html/image files.
   > Be careful, we should only inline some small css files in index.html.
 Attempt to inline some huge css files like Bootstrap will cause serious bugs.

+- Used local font instead of google font.

 My `PageSpeed` score achieves at 96 for mobile.